-This portable Weber liquid propane grill packs some serious grilling power.
-With a huge 280 square inches of heating space and an impressive 12,000 BTUs, this grill can tackle just about anything, all with the convenience and portability of other, smaller models.
+This portable Weber liquid propane grill packs some serious grilling power when you’re RVing.
+With a huge 280 square inches of heating space and an impressive 12,000 BTUs, this best portable gas grill for an RV can tackle just about anything, all with the convenience and portability of other, smaller models.
 Talk about a win-win.

 Dimensions: 23.7″ x 15.7″ x 13.6″